SoftManiaTech/splunk-system-admin-training/Splunk_Clustered_Environement_Upgrade.md

 [Upgrade Linux Splunk Heavy Forwarder - (Manual / Automate)](https://splunkbase.splunk.com/app/5201/)

-#### at this point, Cluster Master, Search Head CLuster, Deployer, All the Indexers, Forwarders are upgraded to the latest version #####
+#### At this point, Cluster Manager, Search Head Cluster, Deployer, All the Indexers, Forwarders are upgraded to the latest version #####

-# After all the above steps... go to monitoring console to check all the health check items, overview, warnings if any....
+### After all the above steps... go to monitoring console to check all the health check items, overview, warnings if any....

 ## Happy Splunking..!!